These are the top 10 Matlab books that will help you learn and implement Matlab.

 by Stormy Attaway Ph.D.
 Boston University

 The fifth edition of the masterpiece has been revised to incorporate the capability of MATLAB R2018a, including the addition of local functions in scripts, the new string type, coverage of recently released utilities to import data from online sites, and revisions to the Live Editor and App Designer.
 This book teaches the reader through both programming and built-in functions so that they may take full advantage of MATLAB’s broad capacities for solving engineering and scientific challenges.
-This book begins with basic programming principles like variables, assignments, and selection statements, then move on to loops, and finally solves problems using both the programming concept and the power of MATLAB.
+This book begins with basic programming principles like variables, assignments, and selection statements, then moves on to loops, and finally solves problems using both the programming concept and the power of MATLAB.

 by John Paul Mueller, Jim Sizemore